sfranzyshen/ESPS/README.md

 # ESPS
 The goal of this project is to create four independent illuminated (ws2812) disc with pressure sensitive inputs, that will interact with each other to play the game simon.
+Each of the disc will be controlled by the esp8266 microcontroller.